Serbeld/PlatziNodeJs/README.md

-# Fundamentos-de-Node-Js
+# Platzi Node JS Course
-Este repositorio esta dedicado a las practicas de programación usando Node Js
+This repository is dedicated to programming practices using Node Js